Homepage 'de Luikerwaal' Lithophanes

 Litophanes functioned among others in candle shields, night lights, lampshades, fire screens, and veilleuse-théières (tea warmers) and were also hung in windows as a light catcher.
 Sometimes lithophanes were incorporated into mugs, steins, cups and plates.
 These had to be lifted to the light to see the picture.

-Immediately after my arriving at home I placed a small waxlight inside the tea warmer.
-It was fascinating to see how that flickering flame behind the slightly rosy translucent plaques now revealed the beautiful pictures that were hidden in them.
+Immediately after I arrived at home I placed a small waxlight inside the tea warmer.
+It was fascinating to see how that flickering flame behind the slightly pinkish translucent plaques now revealed the beautiful pictures that were hidden inside them.
+I knew immediately that it would be the first of many tea lights and that I would definitely go looking for more of that beauty!

 History.

-European lithophanes were first produced nearly at the same time in France, Germany, Prussia, and England around the later part of the 1820s.
-Many historians credit Baron Paul de Bourging (1791–1864) with inventing the process of lithophanes in 1827 in France, but others argue that the inspiration for the idea came originally from China nearly a thousand years before in the Tang Dynasty.
+European lithophanes were first produced almost simultaneously in France, Germany, Prussia, and England around the later part of the 1820s.
+Many historians credit Baron Paul de Bourging (1791–1864) with inventing the process of lithophanes in 1827 in France, but others argue that the inspiration for the idea came originally from China nearly a thousand years before during the Tang Dynasty.

 Lithophane showing a couple of beggars and a rich family.
 It is of German origin and dates from the late 19th Century.
 There is no maker's mark but it is stamped with the number '917'.